oracle-livelabs/spatial-graph/adb-graph/work-with-csv-files/moviestream-graph/query-and-visualize/query-and-visualize.md

     ![create a bipartite graph BIP_GRAPH from MOVIE_RECOMMENDATIONS so that we can run algorithms, such as Personalized SALSA, which take a bipartite graph as input.](images/create-bipartite-graph.png " ")

-7. Let's apply the Personlized SALSA algorithm to recommend movies to Emilio
+9. Let's apply the Personlized SALSA algorithm to recommend movies to Emilio

     Execute the paragraph containing the following code snippet.

      ```
      <copy>%python-pgx
      # Query the graph to get Emilio's vertex.
-     rs = bgraph.query_pgql("select v from match(v) where v.cust_id = 1010303")
+     rs = bgraph.query_pgql("SELECT v FROM MATCH(v) WHERE v.cust_id = 1010303")

      # set the cursor to the first row then get the vertex (element)
      rs.first()